GDGHongKong/Software-Builders-Night/README.md

 - Maintaining the organizer handbook for running recurring software builders' night events.
 - Keeping a comprehensive historical record of contributions from our sponsors.

+### Becoming a Speaker and Submit Your First Talk

+We are happy to grow the speaker force.

+Please read the guidelines in the [issue templates](https://github.com/GDGHongKong/Software-Builders-Night/issues/new/choose) and submit the required information.
+That's it!

 ### Show Support and Stay Updated
 1. Login to your GitHub account to star this repository.
 Turn on the watch of this repository issues and make constributions.